kajananchinniah/Terrain-Generator/README.md

 The final step is downloading `stb_image.h` from https://github.com/nothings/stb/blob/master/stb_image.h and placing it in `include` of this project.

-Now, you should be ready to compile this project.
-Note that I haven't tested this yet, since I have all the dependencies installed.

 In this repo, I include camera.h and shader.h in include.
 Note that I did not write these, and they were taken from learnopengl (https://learnopengl.com/).
+The camera.h is slightly modified to allow for moving directly up and down.

 ## Getting Started
 After having all the prerequisites, compile using: `make TerrainGenerator.sh`.
 You can remove the file afterwards manually or use `make clean` to cleanup your workspace.
 Since only one file is generated, either approach is fine.

+In terms of controls, the standard wasd is used to move.
+Using those keys, you will move in the direction the camera is facing. q is used to go up and e is to go down in the y-direction only.

 Note: this has only been tested on Ubuntu 18.04.